Financial Aid Glossary

 Book Money – Extra money that can be used to purchase books only after Tuition and Fees and Residential Fees (if applicable) are paid

-Cost of Attendance (COA) – The maximum amount of aid a student can receive (Includes Tuition, Room and living expenses, and other items such as books, loan fees, travel, and miscellaneous)
+Cost of Attendance (COA) – The maximum amount of aid a student can receive (Includes Tuition, living expenses, and other items such as books, loan fees, travel, and miscellaneous)

 Dependent Student – A student who does not meet the requirement to be Independent.
 The FAFSA will require the use of parental information.